asminbhattarai/the-odin-project/daily-log.md

 ## Reflections:
 - It’s exciting to see how I can already write basic JS code and interact with the browser’s console.
 I’m looking forward to building more interactive functionality as I progress through the lessons.

+# Daily Log - 2024/12/03

+## What I worked on:
+- Learned function basics: function definition, invocation, return values, scope, function expressions, and arrow functions.
+- Explored the call stack in JavaScript.
+- Practiced problem-solving techniques: planning, pseudocode, and dividing problems into sub-problems.
+- Solved the FizzBuzz problem.
+- Studied JavaScript errors: ReferenceError, SyntaxError, and TypeError, and learned to resolve them by researching error messages.
+- Worked on the MDN number guessing game assignment and solved errors using the [MDN error handling guide](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_went_wrong).

+## Challenges faced:
+- Struggled with arrow functions and understanding TypeErrors.

+## Resources:
+- Worked through the JavaScript lessons on The Odin Project.

+## Next steps:
+- Plan to start the "Rock, Paper, Scissors" project, focusing on console-based implementation.

+## Reflections:
+- Function basics are starting to feel more intuitive, but debugging TypeErrors is still tricky.
+It’s crucial to understand scope and function execution flow for smoother coding.